m-h-rodriguez/Louisville-Metro-Bike-Paths-Analysis/README.md

 ### Project Requirement 4:
-* Annotate your .py files with well-written comments and a clear README.md
+* .py files must be annotated with well-written comments and a clear README.md